benoitantelme/airpollpy/README.md

 And potentially something more elaborate later that would require more data to start thinking about correlation and models.

+## Data info
+I started retrieving the data for London using the [Bloomsbury monitoring station](https://uk-air.defra.gov.uk/networks/site-info?site_id=CLL2) which code corresponds to GB0566A in the csv files.
+Potential amelioration would be to take the data from all stations for this city and use a mean.
+Still have to find a proper way to retrieve all the data and decide how to store them (original and/or cleaned set?).

 ## Dependencies
 - [Pandas](https://pandas.pydata.org/)